 The key is to find the right unit for your agency’s needs and patient population.
 We can help, whether you’re transitioning to portable suction for the first time or replacing an existing unit.
 For assistance choosing the right suction device and assessing the effectiveness of your current machine, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 No matter what type of suction unit you choose, know that your best unit is only as good as the providers using it.
-Schedule regular trainings to ensure everyone feels confident with the new unit.
+Schedule regular training to ensure everyone feels confident with the new unit.